Panasonic LX100 versus Sony RX100 II

 So what conclusions can be drawn?
-Is the Panasonic LX100 better than the Sony RX100 II or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Is there a clear favorite between the Panasonic LX100 and the Panasonic LX100?
+Below is a summary of the relative strengths of each of the two contestants.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - Easier framing: Has an electronic viewfinder for image framing and settings control.

 - Faster shutter: Has higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.

 - Better light gathering: Has a lens with a wider maximum aperture (f/1.7 vs f/1.8).

 - Wider view: Has a wider-angle lens that facilitates landscape or interior shots.